MrBocch/godot_keyboardkitty/README.md

 Cat presses keyboard when you do.

+> [!warning]
-It only works when the window is focused so its not really usefull
+> It only works when the window is focused so its not really usefull